Simply LaKita

 Generously season both sides of the ribeye steak with salt and ground black pepper.
 Carefully remove the skillet from the oven and place it on the stovetop over medium-high heat (level 6).

-seasoned raw steak on baking sheet
+Seasoned steak on sheet pan.

 If you're not a fan of medium rare then just leave your steak in the oven a little longer.
 Depending on how you prefer your steak will depend on how long it needs to remain in the oven.